 is via the wheel arch by removing the wheel arch liner.

 Also Secured by the same fixing is the end of the Rear Torsion bar, one being located either side.
-This unit was removed from Sergio's car it having done approx 50,000 miles, as can be seen the bar it's not only hollow but has sheared through, judging from the metal the break has been hanging on by a very small amount for some time however unlike the front springs this was heard to finally break by the owner who has obviously replaced it.
+This unit was removed from Sergio's car it having done approx 50,000 miles, as can be seen the bar it is not only hollow but has sheared through, judging from the metal the break has been hanging on by a very small amount for some time however unlike the front springs this was heard to finally break by the owner who has obviously replaced it.
 His comments like mine are not very complimentary about Mercedes-Benz for fitting a hollow torsion bar, something neither of us have ever heard of before.

-A contradiction of terms because these bars are normally solid sprung steel, this component is nothing other than a piece of hollow tube and it's difficult to see where the term torsion is applied to this unit, the continuous twisting or torque of this unit must cause fatigue and after time failure.
+A contradiction of terms because these bars are normally solid sprung steel, this component is nothing other than a piece of hollow tube and it is difficult to see where the term torsion is applied to this unit, the continuous twisting or torque of this unit must cause fatigue and after time failure.
 I can only think that in the case of the 'A' Class this component does little work or we would I'm sure have heard of more defects of this nature and this in my experience is the first to come to my attention.
 Never the less when checking your car for M.O.T (Ministry Of Transport Test )or if you have rear suspension problems, including unusual rear tyre wear, Check the rear torsion units (bars).
 Having said that Sergio reminds me that things aren't quite as simple as just checking because the plastic under floor pans at the rear of the car have to lowered to see and get at the fixings fully, owners will be aware that that is not easy due to the pans being hinged on the n/side and therefore the vehicle has to be elevated to a reasonable height before the pans will drop low enough to be able to inspect and get at the fixings etc. Remember always work safe

 Remember when checking shock absorbers apart from looking for leaking, the bushes need to be in a sound serviceable condition.
 This information received from an owner may help those of you who cannot locate or get a spanner onto the top shock-absorber outer bolt head.
 Hi Lofty,